Visiting Bryce Canyon National Park

-Bryce Canyon National Park is an amazing area full of fascinating geological structures.
+Bryce Canyon National Park is a fantastic area full of fascinating geological structures.
 It is famous for its stunning red, orange, and white Columns or Pinnacles of weathered limestone rock formations called Hoodoo.
 The Park offers short-medium and strenuous hikes for nature lovers and scenic overlooks for photography enthusiasts.

 – Bryce Canyon plateau rim is lined by a 30 km /18 miles (one-way) paved road that starts from the entrance gate and ends up at Rainbow & Yovimpa Point, the southernmost point of the Park.

 – The best way to save money is to buy the ” Annual pass ”, a card which allows you to visit all the parks managed by the NPS.
 It costs 80$ x vehicle and lasts 1 year.
 If you are visiting only the Bryce Canyon, the fee is 35$ x vehicle.

 – The most visited and spectacular part of the park is the one known as Bryce Amphitheater, where you can also make the most beautiful hiking trails.

 – A free shuttle bus starts from Visitors centre (stop n.
 1 and 9) and connects the viewpoints of the so-called ‘’Amphitheater area’’.
 When the park is crowded, it’s worth leaving the car next to the visitor centre and take the shuttle.
 It operates between the end of April to October and runs every 10-15 minutes.
 It is a one-way loop with 15 stops.
 The stops from 1 to 9 are the ones around the Amphitheater area, from 10 to 15 the ones outside the Park around Bryce Canyon city hotels.

 – Shuttle bus map: